aomaits/text-editor/README.md

 ## Usage
 This application allows the user to enter text onto the screen.
 This text entry is then saved into the IndexedDB.
 This application functions offline using a custom service worker.
 It has built-in fallback options for unreliable connections.

+When testing the J.A.T.E., users should make sure to clear their cache and use a clean browser- a browser in incognito mode works well here.
+This will ensure that the application is caching accurately.

 ## Credits
 The starter code for this project was provided by the UT Austin Full-stack Bootcamp.
 Multiple node packages were utilized in this project, including:
 - sequelize